 Often, eye and vision problems do not have obvious symptoms or signs but are easily diagnosed by a licensed optometrist.
 By diagnosing eye and vision conditions early on, our optometrist's doctors are able to provide treatment options and in many cases restore or prevent vision loss.
-The American Optometric Association At EyeWest Vision Clinic, we recommend yearly eye exams, depending on whether you are at-risk or not. to help maintain the best health and vision for your eyes.
+The American Optometric Association and EyeWest Vision Clinic recommends yearly eye exams, no matter if you are at-risk or not, to help maintain the best health and vision for your eyes.

 Eye Exam and Consultation

 During an eye exam, our doctors will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
 Our doctors will consider this information when determining any treatments or recommendations.